davestewart/davestewart-content/content/archive/projects/open-source/plugins/index.md

 ---
+date: 2009-01-01
 description: A wide variety of plugins for various JS and PHP frameworks
-date: 2009-01-01
+summary: |
+  A range of plugins and extensions for various JavaScript and PHP frameworks, written before specialising in Vue.js — covering UI components, data handling, and framework integrations across the pre-Vue JS ecosystem.
+tech: JavaScript, jQuery, PHP, Vanilla, GreenSock, Kohana, WordPress
 tags:
   - plugin
   - framework